 What is the Pupil Premium?

-At Raynham Primary School we aim to ensure that every child leaves school excited about learning, resilient to setbacks, and determined to succeed.
-We strive to create a holistic learning environment, which will raise achievement and promote mutual respect.
+We aim to ensure that every child leaves Raynham Primary School excited about learning, resilient to setbacks and determined to succeed.
+We strive to create an inclusive learning environment, which will raise achievement and promote mutual respect.
+We ensure that teaching and learning opportunities meet the needs of all the children and appropriate provision is made for children who belong to vulnerable groups, this includes ensuring that the needs of socially disadvantaged pupils are adequately assessed and addressed.
 We enable each child to contribute fully to and be valued members of the school and wider community.
-All students have the right to a healthy, happy, safe environment.

 Monitoring Pupil Premium